SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 === Challenging Samples

-In @fig_sample_comparison_13, we observe that both models perform reasonably well, with ASPP-UNet capturing the cup boundary edges less frayed than the baseline like already shown in
+In @fig_sample_comparison_13, we observe that both models perform reasonably well, with ASPP-UNet capturing the cup boundary edges less frayed than the baseline like already shown in @chapt_frayed_edges.
+Despite the low contrast and poor cup visibility in this sample, both models manage to segment the optic disc and cup regions effectively, demonstrating robustness to challenging imaging conditions.
+This is likely due to the diverse training data and effective data augmentation strategies employed during training.

 #figure(
   image("../results/sample_comparison_13.png"),